 Each team must have a captain.
 The captain is the person responsible for communication with the referee.
-The team can replace its captain during the competition.
-The captain is not allowed to wear any yellow or blue clothes that can be seen by the robot (to avoid interference with the goal colour).
+A team can replace its captain during the competition.
+The captain is not allowed to wear any yellow or blue clothes that can be seen by robots (to avoid interference with the goal colour).